 7.7 If the Buyer fails to pay the Supplier any sum due pursuant to the Contract, the Buyer shall be liable to pay interest to the Supplier on such sum from the due date for payment at the rate prescribed from time to time by the Late Payment of Commercial Debts (Interest) Act 1998, accruing on a daily basis until payment is made, whether before or after any judgment.

 7.8.1 the Buyer fails to pay the Supplier any sum due pursuant to the Contract; or

-7.8.2. the Supplier has reasonable grounds to believe that the Buyer may become subject to any of the events in Clauses 6.1.2, 6.1.3 or 6.1.4, the Supplier will be entitled to refuse any or any further assignment of the Licences to the Buyer unless payment is made in advance by means of cash or some other form of payment reasonably satisfactory to the Supplier, or some form of security for payment acceptable to the Supplier is provided by the Buyer.
+7.8.2. the Supplier has reasonable grounds to believe that the Buyer may become subject to any of the events in Clauses 6.1.2, to 6.1.5, the Supplier will be entitled to refuse any or any further assignment of the Licences to the Buyer unless payment is made in advance by means of cash or some other form of payment reasonably satisfactory to the Supplier, or some form of security for payment acceptable to the Supplier is provided by the Buyer.

 8. WARRANTY, DISCLAIMER AND INDEMNITY

 8.1 The Supplier warrants that it has full authority, power and capacity to enter into the Contract, and that all necessary actions have been taken to enable it lawfully to do so.